pippinbarr/chesses2/process/process-journal.md

 Also I suspect this could suck a bit in terms of the tendency of chess pieces to bunch up?
 But perhaps not.
 Worth a go anyway, and it's funny, and it means you can protect a piece just by putting another piece behind it (or diagonal, or beside).
 So there's a lot to like there actually.

 Will it be hard to implement?
 Probably.
 But I can do it.

+---

+# Draughts (Monday, 16 March 2020, 16:51PM)

+Made some progress on the draughts version of chess.
+Specifically, I implemented the basic capture in which a (linear) piece jumps over the piece to a free space on the other side (and the capture isn't offered otherwise).
+It feels pretty good, and definitely worth pursuing further just for the novelty of it.
+Knights and en passant are my biggest worries right this moment, but I'll cross that bridge when I have a proper implementation of the easiest pieces that works.

+With draughts (what's a name for this?)
+I think I'm back to 8 I can be happy with:

+- 3D
+- Reversal
+- Samsara
+- LeWitt
+- Fog
+- Musical
+- Draughts
+- XR

+With musical still needing some attention to be actually reasonable, but I think it'll be strong enough to include just because it's pretty fun as it stands.
+Maybe bigger note distances makes sense to get more of a chording effect on multiple pieces played simultaneously or something.